hbctraining/Training-modules/Advanced_shell/lessons/02_String_manipulation.md

 ## Substring counting from the end of a string

-You may have a situation where you want to remove the last chaacaters from a string, the syntax for this would look similiar:
+You may have a situation where you want to remove the last characaters from a string, the syntax for this would look similiar:

 ```
+# DON'T RUN
 ${variable:start:-length_from_the_end}
 ```